CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/bed_bouncer/bed_bouncer_1.md

 # Bed Bouncer

 ## Introduction @showdialog
-Don't you love bouncing on a bed and making a mess?
+Don't you love bouncing on a bed?
 Following the program flowchart below, create a Python program that:

 - Check if player is bouncing above a bed, if so
     - Apply Levitation